reshmaoleti/Prodigy-InfoTech-Data-Science-Internship---All-Tasks/Prodigy InfoTech Data Science Internship All Tasks/PRODIGY_DS_05/README.md

 Analyze traffic accident data to identify patters related to road conditions, weather and time of day.
 Visualize accident hotspots and contributing factors.

 ## Knowledge Gained
 - Enhanced my data analysis skills, refining techniques like cleaning and exploring data.
-It focused on uncovering patterns in traffic accident data
-- Revealing links between road conditions, weather, and accidents.
+- It focused on uncovering patterns in traffic accident data, revealing links between road conditions, weather, and accidents.
 - It also enhanced my ability to create clear visuals, aiding in communicating findings and recommendations for road safety measures.

 ## Connect with Me